pytorch/serve/docs/model_api_control.md

 TorchServe disables the ability to register and delete models using API calls once servers are running.
 This is a security feature which addresses the concern of unwanted registering and deleting of models once the TorchServe servers have started.
 This is applicable in the scenario where a user may upload malicious code to the model server in the form of a model or where a user may delete a model that is being used.
 The default behavior prevents users from registering or deleting models once TorchServe is running, and then you can enable the model APIs to allow users to register and delete models whenever using the TorchServe model load APIs.

 ## Two ways to set Model Control
+1. Global environment variable: use `TS_ENABLE_MODEL_API` and set to `true` to enable and `false` to disable model API use.
+Note that `enable_envvars_config=true` must be set in config.properties for global environment variables to be used
-1. Add `--model-api-enabled` to command line when running TorchServe to switch from disabled to enabled.
+2. Add `--enabled_model_api` to command line when running TorchServe to switch from disabled to enabled.
 Command line cannot be used to disabled, can only be used to enabled
-2. Add `model_api_enabled=false` or `model_api_enabled=true` to config.properties file
+3. Add `enabled_model_api=false` or `enabled_model_api=true` to config.properties file
-    * `model_api_enabled=false` is default and prevents users from registering or deleting models once TorchServe is running
+    * `enabled_model_api=false` is default and prevents users from registering or deleting models once TorchServe is running
-    * `model_api_enabled=true` is not default and allows users to register and delete models using the TorchServe model load APIs
+    * `enabled_model_api=true` is not default and allows users to register and delete models using the TorchServe model load APIs

-Priority between cmd and config file follows the following [TorchServer standard](https://github.com/pytorch/serve/blob/c74a29e8144bc12b84196775076b0e8cf3c5a6fc/docs/configuration.md#advanced-configuration)
+Priority follows the following [TorchServer standard](https://github.com/pytorch/serve/blob/c74a29e8144bc12b84196775076b0e8cf3c5a6fc/docs/configuration.md#advanced-configuration)
 * Example 1:
-  * Config file: `model_api_enabled=false`
+  * Config file: `enabled_model_api=false`

-    cmd line: `torchserve --start --ncs --model-store model_store --model-api-enabled`
+    cmd line: `torchserve --start --ncs --model-store model_store --enabled_model_api`

     Result: Model api mode enabled
 * Example 2:
-  * Config file: `model_api_enabled=true`
+  * Config file: `enabled_model_api=true`

     cmd line: `torchserve --start --ncs --model-store model_store`